It Isn't Done: Shooting

 Although mostly set in England, the film was entirely shot in Australia, at Cinesound's Bondi studios and Camden.
-Shooting took place in October and November 1936.
+Shooting started October 26, 1936.

 Hall used rear projection equipment to show English backgrounds.
 The backgrounds were filmed for Cinesound by British International Pictures.

 Sets were designed by Eric Thompson, who had returned to Australia after several years working in Hollywood.